gohjy/signin-with-nush/README.md

 ## Returned data
 Sign in with NUSH will return a JSON object, which will always contain a `type` property.
 Scenarios are detailed below.
 (All properties are strings unless otherwise stated.)
 ### `type: unauth`
 When the sign in failed, and the account is not a NUSH student or staff email.
-No other properties are included.
+Additional properties:
+- `"type"`: "unauth"
+- `"email"`: The email signed in with.
+No processing is done.

 ### `type: student`
 A student (email hxxxxxxx@) has signed in.
 Additional properties include: